NikhilKalloli/Express_API/README.md

 # Express API

 This project is a simple Express.js API that provides CRUD (Create, Read, Update, Delete) operations for a collection of posts.
+**Note:** This API is created for learning purposes and does not use any databases.
+It has an array of posts containing three static posts.

 ## Table of Contents
 - [Introduction](#introduction)